Sustainable Development Goals

 The Nordics

 The Nordics are all at a significantly higher level of government revenue as share of GDP than the worldwide average.
-The same applies for the share of the domestic budget funded by domestic taxes in the case of Denmark, Iceland and Sweden.
-Finland and Norway are both closer to the worldwide average.
+The same applies for the share of the domestic budget funded by domestic taxes, except for Finland which is closer to the worldwide average.

 Target 17.2